aspose-cells-cloud/Aspose.Cells-Products/cells/en/perl/conversion/xlsb-to-png/_index.md

 ---
 title: XLSB to PNG Convert API for Perl
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Perl to convert XLSB format file to PNG format file.
 url: /perl/conversion/xlsb-to-png/
 ---